sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

     .. image:: /images/validategraph1.PNG

-5. As you click on points on the graph, the selected frame will pop up in the adjacent window.
+5. As you **double click** on points on the graph, the selected frame will pop up in the adjacent window.
 There will be a red line to show the points that you have clicked.

     .. image:: /images/validategraph2.PNG